Get Rates Near You!

 1. When will you need access to the money you’re planning to invest now?

-A long time horizon allows you to take more risk.
+Timing is everything.
+A long-time horizon allows you to take more risks.
 The sooner you need the money you’re planning to invest, the less risk you should take.

 2. How much of a loss in value to your portfolio would make you feel very uncomfortable?

-Investments can be anywhere on the spectrum from fully guaranteed to carrying the possibility of total and permanent loss.
-Some risk is necessary in order to earn a higher return on investment, but you should always consider the worst-case scenario before investing.
+Investments can be anywhere on the spectrum, from fully guaranteed to carrying the possibility of total and permanent loss.
+Some risk is necessary to earn a higher return on investment, but you should always consider the worst-case scenario before investing.

 3. Have you invested through a significant market correction before (i.e., seen your investments decline by 15% or more)?